naninovel/docs/docs/en/guide/backgrounds.md

 ![](https://i.gyazo.com/6483ef3e84549c1bbfbdffc6556308ea.png)

 ::: info NOTE
-Generic actor implementations just route events from the scenario scripts and it's up to user to implement the underlying behaviour, eg how the actor should react to the appearance or visibility change commands, whether and how it will adapt to aspect ratio changes, etc. Don't expect most of the actor-related features to work automatically with the generic implementations.
+Generic actor implementations just route events from the scenario scripts and it's up to user to implement the underlying behaviour, e.g., how the actor should react to the appearance or visibility change commands, whether and how it will adapt to aspect ratio changes, etc. Don't expect most of the actor-related features to work automatically with the generic implementations.
 :::

 To create generic background prefab from a template, use `Create -> Naninovel -> Background -> Generic` context asset menu.

 Generic backgrounds are very similar to generic characters; check out a tutorial video on setting an animated 3D model as a generic character for one of the possible usage examples.
-Be aware, that the video is captured with an old Naninovel version and some properties and component names are different now; see the above docs for the up-to-date information.
+Be aware that the video is captured with an old Naninovel version and some properties and component names are different now; see the above docs for the up-to-date information.

 ![](https://www.youtube.com/watch?v=HPxhR0I1u2Q)